 The Company has adopted the Corporate Governance Code and Corporate Governance Report (the "CG Code") as set out in Appendix 14 of the Listing Rules.
-Save as disclosed below, the Company has complied with all the provisions in the CG Code during the year ended 31 March 2019.
+Save as disclosed below, the Company has complied with all the provisions in the CG Code during the year ended 31 March 2020.

 Code provision A.2.1 of the CG Code provides that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
-From 21 June 2013 onwards, the roles of chairman and chief executive of the Company were performed by Mr. Tse Hoi Chau.
+From 21 June 2013 onwards, the roles of chairman and chief executive of the Company (the "Chief Executive") were performed by Mr. Tse Hoi Chau.

-The Board considers that the vesting of the roles of chairman of the Board and chief executive of the Company in the same individual is beneficial to the business prospects and management of the Company.
-In addition, under the supervision by the Board which consists of three independent non-executive Directors, the interests of the Shareholders will be adequately and fairly represented.
-The Board will review the need of appointing suitable candidate to assume the role of chief executive if and when necessary.
+The Board considers that vesting the roles of chairman of the Board and Chief Executive in the same individual is beneficial to the business prospects and management of the Company.
+In addition, under the supervision by the Board which consists of three independent non-executive Directors, the interests of the shareholders of the Company will be adequately and fairly represented.